fsvieira/p2pqueue/README.md

 Run: `node rcall-example.mjs`

 In this example, the nodes will connect with each other and will assist to calculate the fib function.
-We added a sleep on this function to slow it down.
-Otherwise, this function would be too fast, and we wouldn't be able to see any distribution on other peers.
+We added a sleep in this function to slow it down.
+Otherwise, it would be too fast, and we wouldn't be able to see any distribution on other peers.

 ## Monte Carlo PI